rachel-labri-tipton/solstice_magic_2024/README.md

-# solstice_magic_2024
+# Winter solstice NodeJS magic 2024
 This is a repo for the Women Coding Community 2024 Christmas Coding Challenge.
-Throughout the month of December, I'll be working through an online course on NodeJS, which I've made projects with before but feel like it'd be good to refresh my knowledge.
+Throughout the month of December, I'll be working through an online course covering NodeJS and practicing my JavaScript LeetCode Problems.
+Let's see how it goes?